mpv-player/mpv/DOCS/man/vf.rst

         :2: Disallow upscaling if both dimensions exceed their original values.

     ``<arnd>``
-        Accurate rounding for the vertical scaler, which may be faster or slower than the default rounding.
+        Turning this off (default) will try to use faster methods for rounding vertical pixel sample locations under certain circumstances.
+May be faster or slower or possibly produce better or worse output, or make no difference at all.

         :no:  Disable accurate rounding (default).
         :yes: Enable accurate rounding.